Campground Host Volunteer Information Package

 • perform maintenance or repairs

-The program runs from mid-May to the end of September.
+The program runs from mid-May to mid-September.

 During your stay you would be on site 5 days a week for the following hours: (this schedule is flexible and can be amended)